 Flesh-eating bacteria linked to heroin kills 7 in California

-SAN DIEGO (AP) — A flesh-eating bacteria linked to the use of black tar heroin has killed at least seven people who used the drug over the past two months in Southern California, authorities said.
+SAN DIEGO (AP) — A flesh-eating bacteria linked to the use of black tar heroin has killed at least seven people over the past two months in San Diego County, authorities said.

 Investigators are trying to determine the source of the heroin.

-Officials have issued an advisory to the local medical community to be on the lookout for additional cases of myonecrosis and wound botulism, a rare but serious illness that attacks the body’s nerves and is also linked to black tar heroin use.
+Officials have advised the local medical community to watch for additional cases of myonecrosis and wound botulism, a rare but serious illness that attacks the body’s nerves and is also linked to black tar heroin use.

 Symptoms of myonecrosis include pain, swelling, pale skin, blisters with foul-smelling discharge, fever, excessive sweating and increased heart rate.